 2. Roast the sweet potatoes: preheat the oven at 220 degree Celsius.
 Lay a baking tray with baking paper, and transfer the sweet potato cubes.
 Add a pinch of ground pepper and salt, and combine with the hands (optional to add a drizzle of olive oil too).
 Spread around the tray, and bake for 15-20 minutes until soft.

-3. Prepare the coleslaw: in a large bowl, combine the cabbage, carrot, lime juice, drizzle of olive oil, ground pepper and a pinch of salt.
+3. Prepare the coleslaw: in a large bowl, combine the shredded cabbage, shredded carrot, lime juice, drizzle of olive oil, ground pepper and a pinch of salt.
+You could also just use shredded carrots instead, if you don't have cabbage.

 4. Mash the avo: put the avocado in a small bowl, and mash with a fork.
 Optional to add a pinch of salt and lime juice.